leosantos2003/UFRGS-TrabalhoFinal-INF01124/README.md

 2. `user <user_id>`:

-Returns the 20 highest-rated players for a given user <user_id>.
+Returns the 20 highest-rated players by a given user <user_id>.
 Sorting is done first by the user's rating (primary) and then by the player's overall rating (secondary).

 * Example: `user 118046`